gabecdra/CTD_Weather_Capstone/README.md

 # Weather Scraper Capstone

-This project scrapes weather data from Weather Around The World, cleans it, and stores it as CSV.
+This project scrapes weather data from Weather Around The World, cleans it, and stores it in CSV format.
 The Data will eventually be displayed on an interactive display

 ## Setup